 ROTEC is an Australian family company established in 2000 by two engineers Paul and Matthew Chernikeeff with a "goal to produce and develop affordable and dependable radial engines to rival the craftsmanship and authenticity of a bygone era".
 They developed a seven cylinder radial (R2800) which was followed in 2005 with a nine cylinder R3600, both for the experimental market.

-They are one of the few engine manufacturers which have succeeded in building and selling a very fine product for the experimental kit aircraft builder.
-We are going to take a look at what they have to offer.
+Rotec is one of those few engine manufacturers which have succeeded in building and selling an authentic looking product for this experimental market.
+Lets see what they have to offer us.

 A radial engine has its cylinders situated in a circle in one or multiple rows around the crankshaft.
 All pistons are connected to one large big end and this configuration creates a very short engine.
 And its perfect for an air cooled design as all cylinders are exposed equally to the incoming air flow.
 In radials with two or more rows, the cylinder are staggered like with the Pratt & Whitney R-4360 Wasp Major where the R-4360-51VDT had a power output of 4300 bhp (3210 kW).